Logon27/Portfolio/portfolio/docs/my-projects/notepad-light.md

 ## About The Project

 One weekend I was very bored and wanted to understand how to create GUI applications with C++.
 After searching online a bit I found the easiest way was to use a cross-platform graphical framework called Qt.
-When deciding what to make I figured I would recreate notepad from Windows without any special features like zooming, word wrapping, etc.
+When deciding what to make I figured I would recreate notepad from Windows without any special features like zooming, word wrapping, etc. This notepad-light was born.
+A very basic text editting program written using C++ and QT.

 #### File features:
 * New File